+Digital Sovereignty supporting standards could include objectives such as:

+- Protection of both personal and non-personal data

+- Human oversight and agency

+- Digital identity

+- Resilience

+- Cybersecurity

+- Trustworthiness

-- 769 Digital Sovereignty supporting standards could include objectives such as: - Protection of both personal and non-personal data - Digital identity - Resilience - Cybersecurity - Trustworthiness - Fairness in (private/public) contractual relationships - Fairness in information flows - Protection of vulnerable persons (such as children) - Compliance with key-aspects of national laws (e.g. tax law, data protection legislation, environmental requirements) - 780 Standards are already instrumental for sovereignty as they can be used to support compliance with 781 regulation.
-Still, Digital Sovereignty supporting standards new objectives may be to also provide 782 regulation with appropriate technical frameworks, concepts, and terminology.
+- Fairness in (private/public) contractual relationships

+- Fairness in information flows

+- Protection of vulnerable persons (such as children)

+- Compliance with key-aspects of national laws (e.g. tax law, data protection legislation, environmental requirements)

+Standards are already instrumental for sovereignty as they can be used to support compliance with regulation.
+Still, Digital Sovereignty supporting standards new objectives may be to also provide regulation with appropriate technical frameworks, concepts, and terminology.

-783 8.3 Ethical assessment
+8.3 Ethical assessment

 Digital Sovereignty supporting standards must include assessment of ethical and societal elements, including human well-being.
 Engineers have always met basic ethical standards concerning safety, security and functionality.
-However, issues related to, for example, justice, bias, addiction, privacy, and
+However, issues related to, for example, justice, bias, addiction, privacy, and indirect societal harms, were traditionally considered out of scope.
+Today, it is no longer acceptable that technology is blindly released into the world, leaving others to deal with the consequences.7

-- indirect societal harms, were traditionally considered out of scope.
-Today, it is no longer acceptable that technology is blindly released into the world, leaving others to deal with the consequences.7 - For an ethical assessment, tools like ethical standards, ethical guidelines and ethical certification marks should be available, and always backed up with a fundamental rights evaluation in the design phase. - For standards development in general and in the area of Digital Sovereignty in particular, this implies the need for (a) standard development work to include explicitly ethical and societal 'safety'; and (b) standard development work uniquely devoted to create a portfolio of ethical standards.
-Ideally, like with product safety, a conformity mark should be developed. - 795 It should be noted that such developments are already underway8. - As a side note it is important to realize that ethical standards work will require the involvement of experts traditionally not working in this field, from disciplines other than technology.
+For an ethical assessment, tools like ethical standards, ethical guidelines and ethical certification marks should be available, and always backed up with a fundamental rights evaluation in the design phase.

+For standards development in general and in the area of Digital Sovereignty in particular, this implies the need for (a) standard development work to include explicitly ethical and societal 'safety'; and (b)

+7 Responsible AI - Two frameworks for Ethical Design Practice, Dorian Peters, Karina Vold, Diana Robinson, and Rafael A. Calvo, in: IEEE Transactions on Technology and Society, Vol.1, No.1, March 2020.

+standard development work uniquely devoted to create a portfolio of ethical standards.
+Ideally, like with product safety, a conformity mark should be developed.

+It should be noted that such developments are already underway8.

+As a side note it is important to realize that ethical standards work will require the involvement of experts traditionally not working in this field, from disciplines other than technology.
 Examples are consumer organizations, psychologists, sociologists, human right lawyers, trade unions, NGOs.
-This needs to be raised among others in the current EU assessment of the governance structure of (national) standard bodies. - 801
+This needs to be raised among others in the current EU assessment of the governance structure of (national) standard bodies.

-802 8.4 Potential standardization items
+8.4 Potential standardization items

-- In the course of the workshop, a certain number of potential "Digital Sovereignty" related standardization items have been identified: - 805 Governance of digital commons - 806 Governance of metaverse - 807 Metaverse interoperability - 808 Digital identity in cyberspace - 809 Data traceability, tagging and data ownership (including for individuals) - 810 Data connectors/interfaces, and interoperability - 811 Physical, and digital local controls of data - 812 Overview concept and terminology on cyberspace jurisdiction - 813 Overview concept and terminology on avatars - 814 Law enforcement support
+In the course of the workshop, a certain number of potential "Digital Sovereignty" related standardization items have been identified:

+- Responsible and trustworthy AI

+- Governance of digital commons

+- Governance of metaverse

+- Metaverse interoperability

+- Digital identity in cyberspace

+- Data traceability, tagging and data ownership (including for individuals)

+- Data connectors/interfaces, and interoperability

+- Physical, and digital local controls of data

+- Overview concept and terminology on cyberspace jurisdiction

+- Overview concept and terminology on avatars

+- Law enforcement support

-815 8.5 Metaverse
+8.5 Metaverse

-- 816 Etymologically, the word metaverse is a combination of 'Meta', the Greek prefix for beyond, across or 817 after, and universe.
-The term is typically used to describe the concept of a future iteration of the internet, - 818 made up of persistent, shared, 3D virtual spaces linked to a perceived virtual universe. - 819 The metaverse is often presented as an extended reality artefact that includes and emphasizes the social - 820 element of immersion by allowing multiple users to interact in a virtual or augmented environment. - 821 Metaverse standardisation work is currently still in an early stage9.
-There is also a lack of clear - governance standards.
-The latter is very important, as metaverse developments may magnify the social impact of online echo chambers or digitally alienating spaces.
-For example, corruption, non-ethical behaviors, and the creation of dependencies, influences in the metaverse will lead to sovereignty and trustworthiness issues and to the need for governance and for a data jurisdiction.
+Etymologically, the word metaverse is a combination of 'Meta', the Greek prefix for beyond, across or after, and universe.
+The term is typically used to describe the concept of a future iteration of the internet, made up of persistent, shared, 3D virtual spaces linked to a perceived virtual universe.

+The metaverse is often presented as an extended reality artefact that includes and emphasizes the social element of immersion by allowing multiple users to interact in a virtual or augmented environment.
+Metaverse standardisation work is currently still in an early stage9.
+There is also a lack of clear governance standards.
+The latter is very important, as metaverse developments may magnify the social impact of online echo chambers or digitally alienating spaces.For example, corruption, non-ethical behaviors, and the creation of dependencies, influences in the metaverse will lead to sovereignty and trustworthiness issues and to the need for governance and for a data jurisdiction.